What to Do if My Dog Bites Someone

 It is estimated that dogs bite nearly 4.5 million people a year.
 One-fifth of those who are bitten will need to seek medical attention for the injuries they sustain.
-If your dog has bitten someone, there are some steps to take immediately after an attack.
-And these steps are crucial.
+If your dog has bitten someone, there are some steps to take immediately after an attack. and these steps are crucial.
 They will determine whether or not the victim files a lawsuit.

 Though there are statistics that show that certain breeds are more prone to biting, any breed can bite anyone.
 Dogs do not discriminate; especially if they are feeling threatened in any way.
 Even if the dog has never shown signs of aggression in the past, they can still bite.
+So exactly what happens if your dog bites someone?
+Below, we go over the process.

 Here are some things to do after the attack: